 Wirral Way and Thurstaston Beach

 Undoubtedly one of the most picturesque of walks near Liverpool, it’s well worth taking a trip to Wirral Way and Country Park as well as Thurstaston Beach.
 The Wirral Way incorporates Wirral Country Park along the way, so you can take a walk along the disused railway line and beautiful coastal path taking you on a journey along Wirral Penisular.

 Wirral Country Park is a fantastic spot to stop off with a picnic or even for a summer BBQ, with spacious areas catering for both.
 If you cut through the Country Park towards the beach, you’ll find an enchanting, deciduous set of steps leading you down to the sandy seafront.

 One of the most dog-friendly walks near Liverpool, take a stroll right along the beach for captivating views and a glimpse of Shore Cottage Studio.
 The working artists’ studio adds a unique touch to the aesthetic of the beach itself, serving as a creative haven for those in need of inspiration.

 Take a trip to Hilbre Island for a day out to remember.
-Families have flocked to the island for picturesque picnics and impressive views since for generations – and it’s easy to see why!
+Families have flocked to the island for picturesque picnics and impressive views for generations – and it’s easy to see why!
 Children (and big kids!) can let their imaginations run wild while enjoying the atmospheric scenery of this special spot.

 Before setting out, it’s important to check the times of the tide and plan ahead, leaving yourself more than enough time to get back.
 The island is home to an array of wildlife and is equipped with its very own Bird Observatory.

 Though the island is far from eerie on a bright and sunny day, it’s easy to see how the mystical island inspired detective novels by Ann Cleeves.
 The author and her husband lived on the island working as auxiliary coastguards for four years.
 Cleeves’ books Come Death and High Water were written on the island itself.
 Thinking of her time on the island, Cleeves said, “It’s a wild, wonderful, lonely location – the perfect place for a murder.”

 Otterspool Promenade to Pier Head

-If you fancy challenging yourself to a long walk with lots of Liverpool sights, Otterspool Promenade to the Pier Head is one of the best walks in Liverpool.
+If you fancy challenging yourself to a long walk with plenty of Liverpool sights, Otterspool Promenade to the Pier Head is one of the best walks in Liverpool.
 If you’re visiting the city for the first time, this is a fantastic way to take in some magnificent landmarks along the way.

 When you reach the Pier Head, you’ll be blown away by the grandeur of Liverpool’s architecture.
-The Three Graces includes the Royal Liver Building, Cunard Building and the Port of Liverpool Building, showcasing the best of the city with historic foundations dating back to the early 1900s.
+The Three Graces include the Royal Liver Building, Cunard Building and the Port of Liverpool Building, showcasing the best of the city and historic foundations dating back to the early 1900s.

 Sefton Coastal Path

 Taking you along the Sefton coastline from Crosby to Southport, the Sefton Coastal Path is an ideal walk for an afternoon of fresh air and scenery.
 This trail is well-marked so you won’t have too much trouble navigating your way around it and there’s plenty to see along the way.

 The seafront offers striking views of Liverpool, New Brighton and North Wales, while we also recommend taking a stroll down to the beach to see Antony Gormey’s famous iron men.
 ‘Another Place’ by Anthony Gormley features 100 cast-iron, life-size figures staring out to sea at the horizon.

 After you’ve taken a few snaps of the iron men, carry on along the path towards Hightown but keep an eye out for remains of war bunkers within the dunes and art installation The Pebble.
 Eventually, you’ll come to Formby where you’ll find the lovely Ainsdale National Nature Reserve.
 The trail ends with Royal Birkdale Golf Course and the scenic pier of seaside town Southport.

 At this point, it’s probably time for some ice cream!

 On a sunny day, there are few better places to take a walk than the village of Parkgate.
 The picturesque coastal resort has entertained families for decades, offering an abundance of wildlife and scenery alongside plenty of spots to grab a bite to eat.

 And a day out to Parkgate wouldn’t be complete without a visit to Nicholls.
 A local favourite, the renowned ice-cream parlour has been serving an array of flavours of high-quality, delicious ice cream to customers since 1937!

 There are few better family-friendly walks and trails near Liverpool than Formby.
 With so much to do, why not bring the little ones along for an unforgettable day out?

 You’ll make memories to cherish spotting the red squirrels as you explore the enchanting woodland.
 Perfect for a scenic picnic surrounded by nature, there’s lots of space to stop off for a rest and some sandwiches.

 Perfect for catching the colours of Autumn foliage or rays of summer sun, escape the hustle and bustle of the city at Delamere Forest.
 A favourite for nature and wildlife lovers, Delamere is home to everything from the small tortoiseshell butterfly to the green woodpecker.

 And for those in search of some challenge and adventure, you’ll discover the high ropes of Go Ape overlooking the forest and the lake.
 But don’t worry, if you’d prefer to keep your feet on the ground, there’s a variety of long-distance footpaths meandering through the forest.